Lena Chen

-Lena Chen is a feminist artist, writer, and activist based in Berlin and Los Angeles.
+Lena Chen (born August 13, 1987) is an American feminist artist, writer, and activist based in Berlin and Los Angeles.
 Born in San Francisco, California, Chen studied sociology and minored in Studies of Women, Gender, & Sexuality at Harvard College.
 Her work addresses women's identity, trauma, and intimacy.

 Work

 Writing

 In August 2006, she started penning the blog Sex and the Ivy.
 Her first-person accounts of sexual experiences, depression, and undergraduate life at one of America's premier academic institutions spurred campus discussion, prompted media attention, and garnered a following.
 Quickly becoming a controversial figure, she was criticized by some as morally reprehensible and praised by others for encouraging frank sexual dialogue.
 Her writing has appeared in The American Prospect, The Boston Globe, and The Sydney Morning Herald.

 Following the publication of revenge porn by an ex-boyfriend in 2009, Chen and her partner were subject to online harassment.
 For the next five years, she continued blogging in spite of the attacks, until retiring in April 2013.